Family Supports | Community Impact

 Supporting Vulnerable Military Children and Families in Texas

 With 15 active military installations, Texas has the second highest active duty military population in the United States.
 Approximately 10 percent of all active duty forces in the U.S. reside in Texas, and nearly 1.6 million veterans live in Texas.
-Over the past decade and a half, the new and expanded deployment of troops has led to an increased rate of child abuse and neglect in this community.
-This led the 84th Texas Legislature, under House Bill 19, to task the Texas Department of Family and Protective Services to develop and implement a prevention program to support Texas military and veteran families in an effort to prevent child abuse and neglect.
+Over the past 15 years, the new and expanded deployment of troops has led to an increased rate of child abuse and neglect in this community.
+This led the Texas Legislature to task the Texas Department of Family and Protective Services to develop and implement a prevention program to support Texas military and veteran families in an effort to prevent child abuse and neglect.
 CFRP is assisting the department’s Prevention and Early Intervention division to determine the effectiveness of efforts that serve these vulnerable military families.
 Each site is working with military representatives from their local military installation(s) and multiple community partners to develop a community-based support system for military and veteran families.
-CFRP is studying how programs can be adapted to fit the unique needs of military families and how they work to increase protective factors within families.
+Through surveys, interviews, and focus groups, CFRP is studying how programs can be adapted to fit the unique needs of military families and how they work to increase protective factors within families.

 Developing Indicators of Progress for Systems-Level Change